EUCSydDataTek/MAUI-TodoREST/README.md

+# 1.MedViewModels

+I forhold til master branchen er her benyttet MVVM og CommunityToolkit.Mvvm til at lave IPNC og Commands.

+&nbsp;

-# Consume a REST-based web service
+## Consume a REST-based web service

 This sample demonstrates a Todo list application where the data is stored and accessed from a REST-based web service.
 The web service code is in the TodoAPI project.